VGFP/aws-python-lambda-protobuf-poc/README.md

 ## Description
 AWS Python lambda is transforming JSON encoded event to python variable at runtime.
 So using Protocol Buffers is not needed.
 But SQS MessageBody is a String so Protocol Buffers can be used to improve data serialization and deserialization (more info: https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SendMessage.html).
 This project is using Protocol Buffers to send data from lambda to lambda using SQS.

-From testing both methods have similar execution time around 1ms.
-But more complex data structures can be more efficient with Protocol Buffers (needs more testing).

 ## Prerequisites

 - Terraform with aws credentials